Apple has introduced the ability to allow developers to distribute unlisted apps that can only be found with a direct link through the App Store apps.

 “Unlisted apps don’t appear in any App Store categories, recommendations, charts, search results, or other listings,” Apple said in a page on its developer website spotted by MacRumors.
 “They can also be accessed through Apple Business Manager and Apple School Manager.”

 To make an app unlisted and obtain a link, developers will first need to submit a request to Apple.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 For developers with apps already on the App Store, once the form is completed and approval is gained, the app will switch to unlisted at the same URL.

-Meanwhile, those that use Business Manager or School Manager will need to create a new app record.
+Meanwhile, those using Business Manager or School Manager need to create a new app record.

 “Please note that unlisted apps must be ready for final distribution.
 Requests for apps in a beta or pre-release state will be declined,” Apple warned.